Misiorny/codilime_task/README.md

 **Problems to resolve**

-- create RWD page - for width 414px and over 1200px,
+- create good looks for RWD page - for width 414px and over 1200px,
 - solve problems with TS,
 - solve problems with props (mainly children props),
 - implement external links using Gatsby.js,